rosslambert/SDV-FriendMod/README.md

 ## Updates

+### V 0.0.6
+* Added Skye to the game.
+They spawn at the bus stop.
+Unfortunately this game adheres to the gender binary, so Skye is currently listed as "female" in the game code, by necessity.
+* Added Skye's portrait.
+* Updated Skye's likes and dislikes
+* Set Skye's birthday to Spring 23

 ### V 0.0.5
 * Added Shelby to the game.
 She spawns at the bus stop.
 * Added Shelby's portrait.